How Marriage Affects Car Insurance: Savings & When to Combine Policies

 When one spouse has DUIs, multiple accidents, or serious violations, it affects the entire household's insurance costs.
 Insurers assess risk based on all licensed household members who could potentially drive the insured vehicles, not just the primary policyholder.

-A DUI conviction on a joint policy can push full coverage costs from approximately $2,496 to as high as $5,287 annually — nearly doubling the premium.
-At-fault accidents can add another 44–49% to your rates on top of that.
+A DUI conviction can raise full coverage premiums dramatically — nationally, drivers with a DUI average approximately $391/month compared to roughly $208/month for clean-record drivers, representing a premium increase of roughly 88% on average based on 2026 data.
+Costs vary sharply by insurer: GEICO averages around $375/month post-DUI, Travelers around $327/month, and State Farm around $265/month.
 These violations typically impact rates for 3–5 years until they fall off the driving record, though a DUI can remain on the record for up to 10 years in some states.
 During this period, keeping policies separate is often the more financially sound choice.
-See our full guide on how accidents affect your car insurance rates to understand the long-term financial picture.
+See our full guide on how factors affect insurance rates to understand the long-term financial picture.

 Strategies to Minimize Rate Increases

 Several options can help manage costs when dealing with a high-risk spouse.
-Shop around with multiple carriers, as different insurers weigh driving infractions differently.
-Independent agents can access multiple companies to find more lenient options — the same strategies that apply to affordable coverage for young drivers often apply to high-risk adults as well.
+Shop around with multiple carriers, as different insurers weigh driving infractions very differently — for example, post-DUI annual premiums range from roughly $2,700 at Progressive to over $4,500 at GEICO.
+Independent agents can access multiple companies to find more lenient options — similar strategies that help young drivers find affordable rates often apply to high-risk adults as well.

 Consider formally excluding the high-risk spouse from your policy if your state and insurer allow it.
 This prevents their record from affecting your rates, but they legally cannot drive any vehicle on the policy.
 If they do, claims may be denied, and you could face serious liability issues.

 Pursue available discounts aggressively.
-Bundle home and auto insurance for 5–15% savings, complete defensive driving courses, raise your deductibles, or enroll in usage-based insurance programs that reward safe driving behaviors.
+Bundle home and auto insurance for 10–40% savings, complete defensive driving courses, raise your deductibles, or enroll in usage-based insurance programs that reward safe driving behaviors.
 These strategies can offset some of the rate increase.
-Learn about the full range of car insurance discounts you may be eligible for.

 Strategy Potential Savings Key Consideration